-VOTE BY TELEPHONE VOTE BY INTERNET AT THE ANNUAL MEETING VOTE BY MAIL You may vote via the virtual meeting website-any stockholder You may vote by telephone or through the Internet-in order You may vote by mail-if you request or receive a paper can attend the Annual Meeting by visiting to do so, please follow the instructions shown on your Notice proxy card by mail, simply complete, sign, and date the $www.virtual shareholder meeting.com/PTON 2023, \ where$ of Internet Availability of Proxy Materials or proxy card. enclosed proxy card and promptly return it in the envelope stockholders may vote and submit questions during the provided or, if the envelope is missing, please mail your meeting.
-The meeting starts at 10:00 a.m.
-Eastern Time. completed proxy card to Vote Processing, c/o Broadridge Please have your 16-Digit Control Number to join the Annual Financial Solutions, Inc., 51 Mercedes Way, Edgewood, Meeting.
-Instructions on how to attend and participate via the New York 11717.
-Your completed, signed, and dated proxy Internet, including how to demonstrate proof of stock card must be received prior to the Annual Meeting. ownership, are posted at www.proxyvote.com
+VOTE BY MAIL

+You may vote by mail-if you request or receive a paper proxy card by mail, simply complete, sign, and date the enclosed proxy card and promptly return it in the envelope provided or, if the envelope is missing, please mail your completed proxy card to Vote Processing, c/o Broadridge Financial Solutions, Inc., 51 Mercedes Way, Edgewood.
+New York 11717.
+Your completed, signed, and dated proxy card must be received prior to the Annual Meeting.